Dentamon/The-Blooket-Hack/README.md

 From there, you will see a little window pop up that allows you to choose from a variety of Blooket hacks!
 # Where can you find the Blooket UI?
 To go to the Blooket UI, just click this!
 [Blooket UI](https://github.com/ZasticBradyn/BlooketUI)
+# How to use the Blooket UI
+First, copy the script in the `Script.js` file.
+Go onto Blooket and type in `javascript:` into the adress bar.
+Select the hack you want to use from the hack window!
+If there is anything wrong, contact Zastix [here](https://mail.google.com/mail/?view=cm&fs=1&to=zastixxoncrack@gmail.com&su=Contact%20Me) or report an [issue](https://github.com/ZasticBradyn/BlooketUI/issues/new)
+# The Blooket UI is still under development, so not all hacks have been added